 Q: How do I know when to show up for my audition?

-A: All auditions are scheduled according to last name and program.
-For example, my name is Joe Smith and I would like to audition for Film, I would attend the Sunday, December 17 audition.
+A: All auditions are scheduled according to last name and program choice.
+For example, if my name is Joe Smith and I would like to audition for Commercial Art, I would show up with my portfolio at 9:30 am on Saturday, December 9.

 Q: My student is really strong in film, but doesn’t want to audition for Commercial Art.
 When should he/she audition?